zoldello/Gramene-Tree/README.md

 - UNIT TEST and BDD TEST.
 I ought to have done TDD (technical debt)

+	Mobile support like touch and double tap (features)

 - The buildTree function in Tree.js is too complex and unit testing is tricky (technical debt)

 - Hide or show childen nodes via CSS rather than deleting or re-adding children, respectively (technical debt)